Who is Access to Care?

-Access to Care provides affordable primary health care services for low-income, uninsured individuals of SUBURBAN COOK COUNTY AND NORTHWEST CHICAGO (NORTH OF NORTH AVENUE AND WEST OF PULASKI ROAD).
+Access to Care helps you find your medical home.
+We are a non-profit organization that provides affordable primary health care services for low-income, uninsured individuals of SUBURBAN COOK COUNTY AND NORTHWEST CHICAGO (NORTH OF NORTH AVENUE AND WEST OF PULASKI ROAD).

 To be eligible for Access to Care you must:

 - Live in SUBURBAN Cook County or northwest Chicago (west of Pulaski Road AND north of North Avenue).

 - Family income must be less than 300% of the federal poverty guidelines.

 - No health insurance (or a deductible of $1500 or more per person) and ineligible for Medicare, Medicaid, All Kids, or FamilyCare.